What is Canine Coronavirus?

 What are the Different Types of Canine Coronavirus?

-There are primarily two types of canine coronavirus in India – the enteric canine coronavirus and the respiratory canine coronavirus.
+There are two main types of canine coronavirus in India: enteric canine coronavirus (affecting the gastrointestinal tract) and respiratory canine coronavirus (affecting the respiratory tract).
+Each type causes distinct symptoms and spreads differently.

 How Can Dogs Get the Canine Coronavirus?